 Monarchs are present in Arizona all year, but no single location has monarchs present throughout all twelve months.
 Every year monarchs leave the hotter desert locations in May as high temperatures soar above 100°F. They can still be found in the higher elevations of the state especially above 7,000 feet elevation during the summer months.
 We welcome their return to the middle and lower elevations each Fall.

-Since 2007 monarch enthusiasts in Arizona have reported monarch sightings to Journey North.
+Journey North: Since 2007 monarch enthusiasts in Arizona have reported monarch sightings to Journey North.
+Send your monarch sightings here to add to this important knowledge bank: Journey North Monarch Sightings.
 To help everyone understand the importance and movement of monarchs West of the Rocky Mountains we now partner with Journey North to provide Western Monarch News during the Spring and Fall Migrations.